unomena/django-ua-mapper/README.rst

 Django UA Mapper
 ================

-A simple Django management command mapping User-Agent header strings to some value determined by a user defined module.
+A simple Django management command mapping the complete set of Wurfl database User-Agent header strings to some value determined by a user defined module.
 The resulting value is stored in Redis with the User-Agent header string as key.

 Installation